-- 45.1 An employee will be entitled to 13 weeks' Long Service Leave, taken in one continuous period and paid at the Base Rate of Pay, on the completion of 10 years of continuous service and an additional 13 weeks' paid Long Service Leave for each subsequent period of seven years of completed continuous service. - 45.2 Notwithstanding subclause 45.1, on application by an employee, the Employer may approve an employee clearing: - (a) Any accrued entitlement to Long Service Leave in minimum periods of one day. - (b) Double the period of Long Service Leave on half pay, in lieu of the period of Long Service Leave entitlement on normal pay or half the period of Long Service Leave on double pay, in lieu of the period of Long Service Leave entitlement on normal pay. - (c) Any portion of their Long Service Leave entitlement on normal pay or double such period on half pay or half such period on double pay. - (d) A lesser period of Long Service Leave calculated by converting the part time service to equivalent full time service where a full time employee who, during a qualifying period towards an entitlement of Long Service Leave, was employed continuously on both a full time and part time basis. - 45.3 Any Public Holiday occurring during the period in which an employee is on Long Service Leave will be treated as part of the Long Service Leave and an extra day in lieu will not be granted.
+Subject to the conditions of this clause all employees, except a Casual Employee will become entitled to 13 weeks' Long Service Leave, paid at the Base Rate of Pay after:

+- (a) on the completion of 10 years of continuous service. - (b) each further period of seven years of completed continuous service. - 47.2 Notwithstanding subclause 47.1, on application by an employee, the Employer may approve an employee clearing: - (a) Any accrued entitlement to Long Service Leave in minimum periods of one day. - (b) Double the period of Long Service Leave on half pay, in lieu of the period of Long Service Leave entitlement on normal pay or half the period of Long Service Leave on double pay, in lieu of the period of Long Service Leave entitlement on normal pay. - (c) Any portion of their Long Service Leave entitlement on normal pay or double such period on half pay or half such period on double pay. - (d) A lesser period of Long Service Leave calculated by converting the part time service to equivalent full time service where a full time employee who, during a qualifying period towards an entitlement of Long Service Leave, was employed continuously on both a full time and part time basis.

-45.4 Taking of Long Service Leave
+47.3 Taking of Long Service Leave

 - (a) An employee will clear their entitlement to Long Service Leave at the convenience of the Employer within three years of it falling due.
-Provided that the Employer may approve the accumulation of Long Service Leave not exceeding 26 weeks. - (b) The scheduling of Long Service Leave should be as a result of consultation between the Employer and the employee. - (c) If the employee refuses to enter into discussions in relation to the taking of Long Service Leave, the Employer may roster the employee off for a period of Long Service Leave.
+Provided that the Employer may approve the accumulation of Long Service Leave not exceeding 26 weeks. - (b) The scheduling of pro rata and accrued Long Service Leave should be as a result of consultation between the Employer and the employee. - (c) If the employee refuses to enter into discussions in relation to the taking of Long Service Leave, the Employer may roster the employee off for a period of Long Service Leave.

-45.5 Recognition of Prior Service
+47.4 Recognition of Prior Service

-- (a) An employee who: - (i) at or before the registration of this Agreement was employed in the WA Health System, and has completed 15 years' continuous service within the WA Public Sector; or - (ii) commenced employment in the WA Health System after the registration of this Agreement and has completed at least 15 years' continuous service within the WA Health System;

-may, by agreement with the Employer, take pro rata Long Service Leave provided the employee has completed at least three years' continuous service in the WA Health System immediately prior to taking this leave.

-- (b) An employee who resigns from their employment in the WA Health System and who: - (i) at or before the registration of this Agreement was employed in the WA Health System, and has completed at least 15 years' continuous service within the WA Public Sector; or - (ii) commenced employment in the WA Health System after the registration of this Agreement and has completed at least 15 years' continuous service within the WA Health System;

-will, in addition to any accrued Long Service Leave be paid pro rata Long Service Leave, provided the employee has completed at least three years' continuous service with the Employer immediately prior to their resignation.
+- (a) An employee who is employed in the WA Health System, and has completed 15 years' continuous service within the WA Public Sector may, by agreement with the Employer, take pro rata Long Service Leave provided the employee has completed at least three years' continuous service in the WA Health System immediately prior to taking this leave. - (b) An employee who resigns from their employment in the WA Health System and who has completed at least 15 years' continuous service within the WA Public Sector will, in addition to any accrued Long Service Leave be paid pro rata Long Service Leave, provided the employee has completed at least three years' continuous service with the Employer immediately prior to their resignation.

-45.6 Accessing Long Service Leave within seven years of preservation age
+47.5 Early Access to pro rata Long Service Leave